aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part1.md

 In the file vpc-10-1.tf

-change enabe_dns_hostname to be false
+change enable_dns_hostname to be false

 :bulb: **Remember to Save the file**